sh1boot/madlib123/README.md

 express the same notions in a broad variety of ways.
 That has worrying implications, so I'll stick with toilet humour.

-## I'm too grown-up for this crap.
+## I'm too grown-up for this nonsense.
 What else is there?

 I haven't looked too closely at all of these; and I copy-pasted some from Iocaine's list to make mine bigger.